MatthiasWM/newt_dongle/hardware/README.md

 <img src="../resources/fiber.png" width="60%">

-Use a drill to expand teh holes of the 3d printed case to 1.5mm.
+Use a drill to expand the holes of the 3d printed case to 1.5mm.
 Cut 10mm pieces of fiber from the roll.
 Add some liquid plastic glue and push the three pieces int the holes.
 The State and Power light holes are a few mm deep, but the front RGB LED hole is quite shallow, but since that LED